FurkanIpek/SU_Projects/README.md

 # Scheme-Interpreter
 Short piece of a program for a small scaled course project

-This software interprets a subset of scheme which is defined by the the following grammer:
+This software interprets a subset of scheme which is defined by the the following grammar:

 \<s6-interpreter\> -\> \<expr\>
       | \<define\>